morustree/McCabe-Thiele/README.md

 ## 📝 Overview

-This project is a rewritten and modernized version of an older Scilab implementation originally developed during my engineering studies.
+This project is a rewritten and modernized version of an older Scilab implementation originally developed during the author's engineering studies.
 The original Scilab project includes an additional calculation mode: a partial condenser with liquid distillate + vapor distillate.